-\textit{Conclusions.}---In this Letter we have highlighted the profound influence of quantum coherence on the non-equilibrium dynamics developed by a quantum system coupled with a localized defect.
-This interaction is modelled by a quench transformation that leads to coherence-induced orthogonalization if the system initial state is in a coherent superposition of $N$ energy eigenstates.
+In this paper we have highlighted the profound influence of quantum coherence on the non-equilibrium dynamics developed by a quantum system coupled with a localized defect.
+This interaction is modelled by a quench transformation that leads to coherence-enhanced orthogonalization if the system initial state is in a coherent superposition of $N$ energy eigenstates.
 The LE modulus decays for large $N$ following a trend that resembles that of Anderson's OC.
-Similar short-time behaviours of $\abs{\nu(t)}$ can be observed~\cite{paper_long} by initializing the quantum system in the coherent state $|\psi(0)\rangle = e^{-|\xi|^2/2} \sum_{n=0}^{N} (-1)^{n/2} \xi^n \ket{n}/\sqrt{n!}$ ($n$ even and $\xi\in\mathbb{C}$) including the factor $(-1)^{n/2}$ as in \eqref{eq:EqualSupState}, and for two fermions whose MHQ work distribution and $\abs{\nu(t)}^2$ are discussed in the EM.
+Similar short-time behaviours of $\abs{\nu(t)}$ can be observed by initializing the quantum system in a coherent state, and even if the system is formed by two fermions.
 Despite differences resulting from the initial state and the number of fermions~\cite{paper_long}, in all the cases we analyzed, initial-state coherences not only modify the decay of the LE, but also enhance the average work done by the defect, i.e., the energy transfer to the system.
 This fact entails an evident quantum speed-up of the orthogonalization process.